UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/documentation.md

   - field `tasks` houses all the user's tasks for the specified date, empty array if user has no tasks.

+## public async getMonthlyLogTasks()

+- Description: query all user's tasks to field `tasks` appropriate for monthly log, as an array of tasks.
+- Body Parameters: None
+- Expected Response:
+  - field `monthlyTasks` houses all the user's tasks for monthly log

+## public async getMonthlyLogTasksNoDate()

+- Description: query all user's tasks to field `tasks` appropriate for monthly log, as an array of tasks.
+- Body Parameters: None
+- Expected Response:
+  - field `monthlyTasksNoDay` houses all the user's tasks for monthly log

+## public async getMonthlyTasksNoDay(month: number, year: number)

+- Description: query all user's monthly tasks to field `tasks`
+- Body Parameters:
+  - year: number - the 4 digit year of the targeted year
+  - month: month - the 2 digit year of the targeted month
+- Expected Response:
+  - field `tasks` houses all the user's monthly tasks

+## public async getMonthlyTasks(month: number, year: number)

+- Description: query all user's monthly tasks to field `tasks`
+- Body Parameters:
+  - year: number - the 4 digit year of the targeted year
+  - month: month - the 2 digit year of the targeted month
+- Expected Response:
+  - field `tasks` houses all the user's monthly tasks

 ## public async getFutureLogTasks()

 - Description: store all the user's tasks with hierarchy "future" into field